AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 You cannot add library offers to the Default experience.

 1. Select the experience to which you are adding the offer.
-1. To reveal the component menu, click or tap the targeted component to which you are adding the offer.
+1. To reveal the component menu, select the targeted component to which you are adding the offer.

    ![Targeted offer](../assets/targeted-add-offer-large.png)

-1. Click or tap the folder icon.
+1. Select the folder icon.

    ![Folder icon](../assets/targeted-folder-button.png)

-1. Select the offer from the library and then click or tap the checkmark icon.
+1. Select the offer from the library and then select the checkmark icon.

    ![Offer library](../assets/targeted-select-content.png)

    The offer picker lets you browse or filter for offers.
 When browsing or filtering, you may also want to sort the offers and change how you view them.
 The number in the upper right-hand indicates how many offers are available in the current library.

-    * Click or tap **Browse** to navigate to another folder.
+    * Select **Browse** to navigate to another folder.
 The navigation pane opens and you click the arrow to drill down into folders.
-Click or tap **Browse** again to close the navigation pane.
+Select **Browse** again to close the navigation pane.

    ![Browse content](../assets/targeted-select-content-browse.png)

-    * Click or tap **Filter** to filter the offers against keywords or tags.
+    * Select **Filter** to filter the offers against keywords or tags.
 You enter keywords and you select tags from the drop-down menu.
-Click or tap **Filter** again to close the filtering pane.
+Select **Filter** again to close the filtering pane.

    ![Filter content](../assets/targeted-filter.png)